Fifth Harmony: 2015–2016: 7/27 and Cabello's departure

-2017–2018: Fifth Harmony and indefinite hiatus
+2017–2018: Fifth Harmony and hiatus

 The group made their first appearance since Cabello's departure at the 43rd People's Choice Awards on January 17, 2017.
-There, they performed an edited version of "Work from Home", went on to win the award for Favorite Group for the second consecutive year.
-On May 29, 2017, the group announced their new single, "Down", featuring guest vocals from rapper Gucci Mane.
-The song was released on June 2, 2017, and peaked at number 42 on the Billboard Hot 100.
-On July 24, 2017, during an appearance on The Tonight Show Starring Jimmy Fallon, the group announced that their third studio album would be titled Fifth Harmony.
-The album was released on August 25, 2017, and debuted at number four on the Billboard 200.
+There, they performed an edited version of "Work from Home" and went on to win the award for Favorite Group for the second consecutive year.
+On May 29, the group announced their new single, "Down", featuring guest vocals from rapper Gucci Mane.
+The song was released on June 2, and peaked at number 42 on the Billboard Hot 100.
+On July 24, during an appearance on The Tonight Show Starring Jimmy Fallon, the group announced that their third studio album would be titled Fifth Harmony.
+It was released on August 25, and debuted at number four on the Billboard 200.
 The girls performed on the 2017 MTV Video Music Awards, where they started with the promotional single "Angel", before transitioning to "Down" featuring Mane.
-On August 9, they announced that they would embark on their third and final official concert tour in support of the album.
+On August 9, they announced that they would embark on their sixth and final concert tour in support of Fifth Harmony.
 The group released the second single from the album, titled "He Like That".
-The music video for the song was released on August 25, 2017, and as a single to radio on September 19, 2017.
-The group performed their single from the album for Good Morning America and The Late Late Show with James Corden.
+The music video for the song was released on August 25, and as a single to radio on September 19.
+The group performed it on Good Morning America and The Late Late Show with James Corden.

-Fifth Harmony took over TRL performing two songs "He Like That" and "Don't Say You Love Me".
-The group recorded the song, "Can You See", for the biblical computer animated movie The Star.
-They released a lyric video for the song on October 17, 2017.
-The soundtrack album for The Star was released on October 24, 2017.
-On October 26, they released "Por Favor", a duet with rapper Pitbull, as the third single from the Spotify re-release of the album and performed it at the 2017 Latin American Music Awards.
-The group performed their song, "Can You See" for The Wonderful World of Disney: Magical Holiday Celebration on November 30, 2017.
-They performed the song again for the Showtime at the Apollo Christmas special hosted by Steve Harvey on December 14, 2017.
 The group began their PSA Tour on September 29 in Santiago, Chile, with Becky G serving as opening act in several Latin American countries, including Mexico and Argentina.
-Lost Kings were also planned to support the group on their Australian tour dates before the dates were canceled.
-The group performed their single "Por Favor" with Pitbull on the Showtime at the Apollo show hosted by Steve Harvey on March 1, 2018.
+Lost Kings were also planned to support the group on their Australian tour dates before the dates were cancelled.

+Fifth Harmony took over TRL performing "He Like That" and "Don't Say You Love Me".
+The group recorded the song, "Can You See", for the biblical computer-animated movie The Star.
+The soundtrack album for The Star was released on October 24.
+On October 26, they released "Por Favor", a duet with rapper Pitbull, as the third and final single from the Spotify re-release of Fifth Harmony and performed it at the 2017 Latin American Music Awards.
+The group performed their song, "Can You See", for Disney Parks Magical Christmas Celebration on November 30.
+They performed it again for the Showtime at the Apollo Christmas special hosted by Steve Harvey on December 14.

 On March 19, 2018, the group made their decision to take an indefinite hiatus to pursue solo projects.
-Before their hiatus, the group completed a final run of shows, and released a music video for their song "Don't Say You Love Me".
-As of September 2018, all members have released solo singles and confirmed debut albums.
+Before their hiatus, the group completed a final run of shows, and released a music video for "Don't Say You Love Me".
+As of January 2019, all members have released solo singles.